-2.2.1 Basis of Calculation
+5.2.1.
+Basis of Calculation

 - a) The incremental approach is used in preparing the annual operating budget, except in cases where a contractual commitment has been made that would span over more than one financial year.
-In these instances the zero based method will be followed. - b) The annual operating budget shall be based on realistically anticipated revenue, which should be equal to the anticipated operating expenditure in order to result in a balanced budget. - c) An income based approach shall be used where the realistically anticipated income would be determined first and the level of operating expenditure would be based on the determined income, thus resulting in a balanced budget. - d) Zero based on operational projects
+In these instances the zero based method will be followed. - b) The annual operating budget shall be based on realistically anticipated revenue, which should be equal to the anticipated operating expenditure in order to result in a balanced budget. - c) An income based approach shall be used where the realistically anticipated income would be determined first and the level of operating expenditure would be based on the determined income, thus resulting in a balanced budget. - d) Zero based on operational projects a) Service Charges

-2.2.2 Financing
+5.2.2.
+Financing